 The teeth of a saw blade are integral to its performance, and maintaining their shape is crucial for ensuring smooth and efficient cuts.

 Over time, the teeth can become uneven due to wear and tear from constant use.
-Trimming them before sharpening is necessary to ensure that they will be effectively sharpened.
+Trimming them before sharpening is necessary to ensure they will be effectively sharpened.

 Trimming the teeth involves removing any debris or buildup that may be present on the blade.
 This ensures that the blades are clean and ready for sharpening.